 Commonwealth marine reserves are areas established under Australian environmental law to help conserve the spectacular marine life in our oceans.
 They allow ecologically sustainable use of our marine resources and provide special places for people to enjoy and appreciate the fantastic diversity of our marine habitats.

 Marine reserves are sometimes known as marine protected areas or marine parks.
-These areas are managed by the Department of the Environment.
+These areas are managed by the Department of Climate Change, Energy, the Environment and Water.

 Fishing in the fishery